Cope Family Racing: 2025: Rebranding and Return

 During an appearance on The Dale Jr. Download, Cope had alluded to re-entering NASCAR competition, likely in the NASCAR Xfinity Series.
 This was confirmed in January 2025 with the announcement of Cope Family Racing.
-Thomas Annunziata and Leland Honeyman were announced as drivers of the team's No. 70 Chevrolet.
-CFR will utilize equipment from Richard Childress Racing and ECR Engines.
-The team plans to debut at Daytona in February, with Honeyman driving.
+Leland Honeyman and Thomas Annunziata were announced as drivers of the team's No. 70 Chevrolet.
+The re-started team formed an alliance with Richard Childress Racing and ECR Engines.